 If apps aren’t your deal, there are still some other ways to transfer files from your PC to Android and vice versa.

 - Use Bluetooth – If your laptop has a Bluetooth module or if you have a Bluetooth dongle for your desktop or laptop, you can pair your device with your computer using Bluetooth and send files that way.
-The transfer rates are very slow.
-You’ll want to only use this solution for small files.
-You probably don’t want to use this for stuff like large videos or lots of files at once.
+The transfer rates are very slow so only use this method for smaller files.

-- USB On-The-Go – USB OTG cables allow you to connect your device to USB devices such as mice, keyboards, and external hard drives.
-That also includes flash drives.
-You can use the cable to transfer documents to your flash drive or external hard drive or off of those things on to your Android device.
-They’re also relatively cheap on sites like Amazon and eBay.
+- USB On-The-Go – USB OTG cables allow you to connect your device to USB devices such as external hard drives or flash drives.
+You use the cable to transfer documents to your flash drive or external hard drive or off of those things on to your Android device.
+They are relatively inexpensive.